WHAT IS SUPPORT FOR CATHOLIC SCHOOLS?

 The St. Katharine Drexel Catholic School Fund is a fundraising effort of the Catholic Diocese of Wichita to assist parishes that struggle financially to provide a Catholic school education to their parishioners.
 The flow of money provided by generous donors is directly to the parish to assist in paying for Catholic school education.
 Donors to the Drexel Fund receive a charitable contribution receipt they can use, if applicable, against their state and federal taxes.

 Support for Catholic Schools.
-Inc. is a separately incorporated ministry of the diocese and provides assistance to Catholic schools in the diocese with one or more eligible students.
+Inc. is a separately incorporated ministry of the diocese and provides assistance to Catholic schools in the Wichita and Dodge dioceses with one or more eligible students.
 These students could attend either a Drexel supported parish school or a school not meeting the criteria for participation in the Drexel Fund.
 Donors to SCS, Inc., as defined by state of Kansas law, can receive a 70% Kansas tax credit for their gift, as well as a charitable contribution receipt that can be used for federal taxes.

 What ways can I make a gift to support SCS?